zmkfirmware/zmk/docs/docs/dev-boards-shields-keymaps.md

 The foundational elements needed to get a specific keyboard working with ZMK can be broken down into:

 - A [KSCAN driver](https://docs.zephyrproject.org/2.3.0/reference/peripherals/kscan.html), which uses `compatible="zmk,kscan-gpio-matrix"` for GPIO matrix based keyboards, or uses `compatible="zmk,kscan-gpio-direct"` for small direct wires.
 - An optional matrix transform, which defines how the KSCAN row/column events are translated into logical "key positions".
-This is required for non-rectangular keyboards/matrixes, where the key positions don't naturally follow the row/columns from the GPIO matrix.
+This is required for non-rectangular keyboards/matrices, where the key positions don't naturally follow the row/columns from the GPIO matrix.
 - A keymap, which binds each key position to a behavior, e.g. key press, mod-tap, momentary layer, in a set of layers.

-These three core architectural elements are defined per-keyboard, and _where_ they are defined depeneds on the specifics of how that keyboard works.
-For an overview on the general concepts of boards and shields, please see the [FAQs on boards and sheilds](/docs/faq#why-boards-and-shields--why-not-just-keyboard).
+These three core architectural elements are defined per-keyboard, and _where_ they are defined depends on the specifics of how that keyboard works.
+For an overview on the general concepts of boards and shields, please see the [FAQs on boards and shields](/docs/faq#why-boards-and-shields--why-not-just-keyboard).

 ## Self-Contained Keyboard